Shushishtok/AtS-my-first-mod/Getting Started.md

 builder.AddHook(traderValueSoldHook);
 ```

 As you can see, we created an instance of the hook.
 Then we set its `amount` value to 20, which indicates how much the player has to sell for it trigger.
 And lastly, we also set the `startWithCurrentValue` property to true.
 This makes it so the effect becomes *retroactive*, as it starts with the total accumulated worth of value sold since the start of the game.
 If this was set to false, then it would simply start with a value of `0`, which meant the player has to start selling items from the moment this perk was obtained.

-However, for this perk we want it to be retroactive so you'll get the bonus for past deals with the traders.
+In our case, we want this perk to be retroactive so you'll get the bonus for past deals with the traders.

 Then the builder adds this hook to itself.